deepakcloudsoffical/Deepak-Clouds-Tortoolkit-Leech-Mirror/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/devillD/TorToolkit-Telegram/tree/heroku)

+# Features
+Following are some awesome features offered by this bot:-
+- Using the best torrent client to deal with torrent : [Ec3 AWS Amazon](https://github.com/qbittorrent/qBittorrent)
+- You can choose which files you want to download from the torrent.
+- A glorious settings menu from you can control the bot.
+- If the bot is in the group, the users have their own settings like:
+  - Permanent thumbnail support.
+  - Users can choose if they want a file or video.
+  - Load in their own rclone config so that the torrent/direct link is uploaded to their drive.
+(Work in Progress)
+- Extraction of ZIP, TAR, ISO, RAR wih and without password.
+If you chose to extarct the archive and you enter the password wrong it will prompt you to enter the password upto 3 times after that zip will be uploaded as it is.
+- G Drive Index support.
+- Admins can put hard limits on the max torrent size and max youtube playlist size.
+- Aria2 for direct links download.
+- Upload to gdrive by using RCLONE.
+  - You can load multiple drives in the conf and can switch on fly using the settings.
+- Sorted YTDL download menu.
+- Zip and upload also available.
+- Get the server status.
+- InstaDL support
+- Browse the settings menu and try stuff. ;)

 # Note
 Everytime before you leech, you need to visite the app url to startup the bot from idling